Giselle

 • In-person event

-In recognition and thanks for invaluable donor support, NAC English Theatre and NAC Indigenous Theatre reserve a limited number of complimentary seats for designated preview performances.
-Often, before the evening’s preview, a member of the production’s artistic team gives insights into the creative process and invites questions from donors.
+In recognition and thanks for invaluable donor support, the NAC Orchestra and NAC Dance grants insider access to donors to audit a working rehearsal in Southam Hall.
+Often, an artist or member of the artistic team gives insights into the creative process and invites questions from donors.
+Seating is limited.

 With the National Arts Centre Orchestra